Chapter 2: Conversion Funnel Optimization - The Cascade Effect

 Calculate sample size before the test starts.

 Based on your baseline conversion rate and minimum detectable effect, determine exactly how many users you need.
 Don't look until you hit that number.
+If you must monitor for errors, use sequential testing methods designed for continuous monitoring.

 The Statistics You Need to Know